 and a Happy Christmas to Jane and Nigel from Brooklands Centre 750 Motor Club

-About 50 members and past members celebrated the Section's 50th anniversary with an evening garden party held in the grounds of Cobham Park Lodge.
+About 50 members and past members celebrated the Centre's 50th anniversary with an evening garden party held in the grounds of Cobham Park Lodge.

 I'm sure everyone who was there will join me in thanking our Committee for the organisation and efforts which made for a most enjoyable evening.

-Finally we all thank Julian Coombe for the use of his lovely gardens and his support for us through the years across the lane at the annual Cobham trial.
+Finally we all thank Dominic Coombe for the use of his lovely gardens and his support for us through the years across the lane at the annual Cobham trial.

 1st July 2018 - My Beaulieu - by Ian N